cannatag/ldap3/docs/manual/source/tutorial.rst

 The schema is a very long list that describes what kind of data types the LDAP server understands.
 It also specifies what attributes can be stored in each class.
-Some classes are containers for other objects (either containers or leaf objects) and are used to build the hierarchy of the DIT.
-Container objects can have attributes too.
+Some classes are containers for other entries (either containers or leaf) and are used to build the hierarchy of the DIT.
+Container entries can have attributes too.
 One important specification in the schema is if the attribute is *multi-valued*.
 A multi-valued attribute stores more than a value and all values are returned when the attribute is requested in a search.
 Every LDAP server must at least support the standard LDAP3 schema but can have additional custom classes and attributes.
 The schema defines also the *syntaxes* and the